SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-route-and-transform.md

 19. Provide `/currency-converter` as the **Relative Path**, and click **Submit** to insert the operation to the integration flow.

     !!!
 Note
-        Since the user sent request payload matches the expected format of the `CurrencyConverter` service, we can use the payload as-is in the request body of the HTTP POST operation.
+        Since the user sent request payload matches the expected format of the currency converter service, we can use the payload as-is in the request body of the HTTP POST operation.

     <a href="{{base_path}}/assets/img/get-started/build-first-integration/add_http_post.png"><img src="{{base_path}}/assets/img/get-started/build-first-integration/add_http_post.png" alt="geo http request" width="30%"></a>